qngapparat/daf/README.md

 ### `name`

-You can give your Lambda a name to make it easy to find:
+You can give your Lambda a name to better keep track of it:

 ```js
 // l name(mylamb)